Bug tracking in Jira Software: 5 best practices

 5. Integration with other tools

 Organizations often use Jira Software together with other Atlassian products such as Bitbucket.
-Once your team captures and prioritizes a bug in the backlog, the information can be passed directly to software engineers who can create a new branch in their source code management tool, Bitbucket.
+Once the QA team captures and prioritizes a bug in the backlog, the information can be passed directly to software engineers who can create a new branch in their source code management too.

 They can start fixing the bug directly from the Jira ticket.
-As the bug moves through the workflow toward completion and deployment, Jira will update the ticket automatically to reflect pull requests, merges, builds, and other things.
-That way, you can be sure that your team always stay on the same page.
+Additionally, as the bug moves through the workflow toward completion and deployment, Jira will update the ticket automatically to reflect pull requests, merges, builds, and other things.
+Consequently, we can be sure that our team always stays on the same page.

-It doesn’t matter if you’re using this Bitbucket or a different source code management tool.
+It doesn’t matter if we’re using Bitbucket or a different source code management tool.
 Jira Software is integrated with the DVCS system to ensure that bugs are resolved quickly.

 Bug tracking with Jira